KenKundert/proposed_nt_tests/README.rst

 4. The tests were categorized and numbered.
 Both the categorization and numbering were problematic.
 Each test often fit into many categories but was placed in one.
-The numbering implied an order when no natural order existed.
+The numbering implied an order when no natural order exists.

 The New Test Suite